CIIC-C-T-Polytechnic-of-Leiria/SafeAR/Model_variation.md

-I've corrected the markdown table and made the diagram visible and nice in markdown.
-Here is the updated version:

 **Model Comparison**
 | **Model** | **Processing Location** | **Data Sent to Server** | **Obfuscation Location** | **Latency Concerns** | **Accuracy Potential** |